 McNair Building, 1966

-In 1947, after a stint in the Army Corps of Engineers and working with L. Morgan Yost in Chicago, he joined the San Francisco office of Skidmore, Owings & Merrill (SOM).
+Walter Netsch (1920–2008) was born in Chicago.
+After graduating from MIT with a degree in architecture in 1943, Netsch enlisted in the Army Corps of Engineers.
+In 1947, he joined the San Francisco office of Skidmore, Owings, and Merrill (SOM).
 He transferred to the Chicago office of SOM in 1951, where he became a partner and worked until his retirement in 1979.
+During the 1980s, he served as the parks commissioner for the city of Chicago.